primitivefinance/mythic/box-contracts/README.md

 ## Overview

 This contract is very basic implementation of an Automated Market Maker using the Geometric Mean formula.
+Here are some of the current specifications (likely to change):
+- One pool per contract
+- Two tokens per pool (X and Y)
+- Real-time weights update
+- Fixed swap fee

 ## Usage

+### Pool Creation

-First deploy the contract with the following parameters:
+A pool can be created by deploying the G3M contract with the following parameters:
-- Two different tokens (X and Y) for the pool
+- Two different token addresses (X and Y)
-- The weight for the token X (expressed in WAD).
-Note that the weight of token Y will be 1 - weight of token X.
+- The weight of token X (the weight of token Y will be calculated automatically using `1 - weightX`)

+*Note that the weights are expressed in WAD units (10^18).*

+### Pool Initialization

 Then, the pool needs to be initialized with an initial amount of liquidity.
-This is done by calling the `initPool` function and sending liquidity for both tokens.
-This will set the spot price of the pool and mint the initial amount of liquidity tokens.
+This is done by calling the `initPool` function and sending arbitrary amounts for both tokens.
+These two amounts are important and will be used for two specific things:
+- Set the initial spot price of the pool (see [Spot Price](#spot-price) for details)
+- Compute the initial amount of liquidity in the pool (currently set to two times the invariant)

+Additionally, a small amount of liquidity is burnt, this is done to prevent the pool from being completely drained and initialized again with a different spot price.

+### Pool Lifecycle

+Once a pool is initialized, liquidity providers can supply or withdraw liquidity and arbitrageurs can swap tokens.
+The admin of the pool can also update the weights of the tokens.
+This action is currently instantaneous but could be made gradual in the future.

 ## Notes

+Here a few things to note about the current implementation:
-- Balancer FixedPoint library is used, it would be interesting to swap it for a more efficient one.
+- Balancer FixedPoint library is used, it would be interesting to swap it for a more precise / efficient one
 - WAD units are often used but not explicitly mentioned in the code.
-This should be fixed.
+This should be fixed

-The following things are missing:
+Also, some extra features could be added:
 - Single asset deposits / withdrawals
 - Minimum / maximum amounts for swaps, liquidity deposits and withdrawals
-- Burnt liquidity on first deposit
-- Updatable swap fee?
+- Updatable swap fee
+- Gradual weights update

 ## G3M Math